 You would think leaving a bowl of water near her side would have been a simple thing to do, but like most of the tasks we did for Sophie it was met with unexpected challenges.

-Because Sophie spent most of her time in a bed that we slid from room to room, the water bowl was always in the room we had just left.
-It meant making two trips every time we moved her from the bedroom to the living room to the office or the kitchen.
+Because she spent most of her time in a bed that we slid from room to room, the water bowl was always in the room we had just left.
+That meant making two trips every time we moved her from the bedroom to the living room to the office or the kitchen.
 For a dog that couldn’t walk, Sophie moved around the house all day long.

-We tried placing the bowl inside the bed next to Sophie and moving them all together, but inevitably the water would splash out and soak my dog or her bed.
-We tried keeping water bowls in each room, but if she had finished drinking from the secondary bowl the last time we had been there, it meant refilling the bowl as we entered the room and that didn’t save any steps at all.
+First, we tried placing the bowl inside the bed next to Sophie and moving them all together.
+Inevitably the water would splash out and soak my dog or her bed.
+Then we tried keeping water bowls in each room, but if she had finished drinking from the bowl the last time we had been in that room, it meant refilling the water bowl as we entered the room and that didn’t save any steps at all.

-Ultimately we came up with the idea of emptying any unused water from Sophie’s bowl, carrying it with us as we slid her bed along the tile floor and then refilling it when we got to our destination.
+Ultimately my family came up with the idea of emptying any unused water from Sophie’s bowl, carrying it with us as we slid her bed along the tile floor and then refilling it when we got to our destination.

 Related Story: One Bark For Yes Two Barks For No